Tiryns: Late Helladic

 In the Late Helladic, the city underwent its greatest growth, also known as the Mycenaean period.
 The Acropolis was constructed in three phases, the first at the end of the Late Helladic II period (1500–1400 BC), the second in Late Helladic III (1400–1300 BC), and the third at the end of the Late Helladic III B (1300–1200 BC).
 The surviving ruins of the Mycenaean citadel date to the end of the third period.
 The city proper surrounded the acropolis on the plain below.

 The disaster that struck the Mycenaean centers at the end of the Bronze Age affected Tiryns, but it is certain that the area of the palace was inhabited continuously into the early Archaic period, until the middle of the 8th century BC (a little later a temple was built in the ruins of the palace).
+In the post-palatial LH IIIC period (c.
+1180 BC), an extensive deposit of precious items, including gold and silver objects and a fifteenth-century BC Minoan signet ring, was made in a cauldron in Tiryns's lower town, within the foundations of a Mycenaean house.

+Classical period

 At the beginning of the Classical period Tiryns, like Mycenae, became a relatively insignificant city.
 When Cleomenes I of Sparta defeated the Argives, their slaves occupied Tiryns for many years, according to Herodotus.
 Herodotus also mentions that Tiryns took part in the Battle of Plataea in 480 BC with 400 hoplites.
 Even in decline, Mycenae and Tiryns were disturbing to the Argives, who in their political propaganda wanted to monopolize the glory of legendary (and mythical) ancestors.
-In 468 BC Argos completely destroyed both Mycenae and Tiryns, and—according to Pausanias—transferred the residents to Argos, to increase the population of the city.
+In 468 BC, Argos completely destroyed both Mycenae and Tiryns, and—according to Pausanias—transferred the residents to Argos, to increase the population of the city.
 However, Strabo says that many Tirynthians moved to found the city of Halieis, modern Porto Heli.

 Despite its importance, little value was given to Tiryns and its mythical rulers and traditions by epics and drama.
 Pausanias dedicated a short piece (2.25.8) to Tiryns, and newer travelers, traveling to Greece in search of places where the heroes of the ancient texts lived, did not understand the significance of the city.